Fields

 When adding a new record, you may find that one or more fields in the new record already include a value: these are default values.
 Your Application Administrator can specify that a value displays in a field by default whenever a record is created.
 A default value is the most commonly used value in a field and is intended to save time and effort during data entry.
 It can be overwritten at any time.

 When editing a record you will find that you cannot enter new values in some fields, or edit existing values but must select a value from a drop list.
-These are called Enumerative fields and their values are added and, in a multilingual system, translated by your Application Administrator in the Collections administration tool, Axiell DesignerClosed An application for administration and customization of Axiell Collections.
-Amongst other things, field labels, tooltips, values in drop lists, etc. are specified and translated in Designer..
+These are called Enumerative fields and their values are added and, in a multilingual system, translated by your Application Administrator in the Collections administration tool, Axiell DesignerClosed A tool for designing, creating, customizing and managing Axiell Collections applications and databases, broadly speaking, the Axiell Collections Model Application.
+As well as managing databases, including user access and permissions, Designer is used for such tasks as translating field labels, tooltips, values in drop lists, etc..

 Tooltip